French philosophy: Diderot

-Denis Diderot (1713–1784) was a key collaborator in the creation of the Encyclopédia.
-A systematic collection of all the information of the arts and sciences, the Encyclopédia caused great controversy.
-Diderot was harassed repeatedly by the police, and was even arrested.
-The ecclesiastical party disliked the Encyclopédia, which was a threat to the aristocracy because it asserted that the state should take care of the people and not itself, religious freedom, freedom of thought and the value of science and industry.
-In the end, the bookseller began removing all articles he deemed controversial in fear of punishment.
-The Encyclopédia that Diderot had worked on for twenty years was ruined beyond repair.
+Denis Diderot (1713–1784) was a key collaborator of the Encyclopédistes who created the Encyclopédia, with mathematician Jean le Rond d’Alembert (1717–1783) and publisher André Le Breton (1708–1779).

+A systematic collection of all the arts and sciences, the Encyclopédia caused great controversy.
+Diderot was harassed repeatedly by the police, and even arrested.
+The ecclesiastical party disliked the Encyclopédia, a threat to the aristocracy as it asserted the state should take care of the people.
+In the end, Le Breton began removing all articles he deemed controversial in fear of punishment.

+Diderot was influenced by naturalists like the Comte de Buffon (1707–1788), and influenced Jean-Baptiste Robinet (1735–1820).
+Jean-Baptiste-Claude Delisle de Sales (1741–1816) wrote The Philosophy of Nature (1770).

+D'Alembert taught Marquis de Condorcet (1743–1794) who supported free markets and equality, including for women.
+His wife Sophie de Condorcet ran a salon.
+Rousseau critic Benjamin Constant (1767–1830) attended.
+Constant was a liberal and collaborator with Madame de Staël (1766–1817), who introduced German idealism to France with On Germany (1813).